ADACS-Australia/NDRI-IMOS/doc/Documentation.rst

 Based on consultation with an expert who has extensive experience with the actual dataset, this library supports only single channel passive audio records - simply because there are no multi channel data files.

+The input raw audio records have each sample encoded as uint16 big-endian.
+This is driven by the HW/firmware of the hydrophone sensor embedded system.
+On little-endian Intel architecture (eg PC) the bytes of each 16-bit sample must be swapped.